softwaresaved/byte-sized-rse/episodes/32-example-code.md

 :::: challenge

-## Adding Work for Ourselves
+### Adding Work for Ourselves

-Repeat this process for the other two issues in the following order:
+Repeat the process of adding issues on your GitHub repository for the following two issues in this order:

 - "Add missing docstrings to function and module"
-- "Script fails with undefined function name error" We'll refer back to these issues later!
+- "Script fails with undefined function name error"

+We'll refer back to these issues later!

 ::::

-QUESTION: who's created the three issues?
-Yes/No

 ::::::::::::::::::::::::::::::::::::: keypoints